 The process around creating this pattern started with many experiments with photography and drawing.

-As I stroll through the forest behind my house, I’m delighted to find these charming sedums blooming in all their vivid, almost tropical splendor!
-These patterns represent how one can create a design using purely digital means vs. creating from drawings.
-They both have their own unique personality.
+As I strolled through the forest behind my house last spring, I was delighted to find these charming sedums budding and blooming in all their vivid, almost tropical splendor!